The Washington State DUI Process

 Criminal Process Following a DUI Arrest

-Under Washington DUI procedure, there’s a key difference between field tests and the station test: field sobriety tests are voluntary and only exist to provide an officer with cause to arrest you for DUI.
-You have the right to refuse a field sobriety test or a portable breath test (PBT), after which two things will happen: the officer will let you go due to lack of evidence, or they’ll arrest you anyway thinking they have enough to go on.
+Under Washington DUI procedure, there’s a key difference between field tests and the station test: field sobriety tests and oral fluid tests are voluntary; they only exist to provide an officer with cause to arrest you for DUI.
+You have the right to refuse a field sobriety test, oral fluid test, or a portable breath test (PBT), after which two things will happen: the officer will let you go due to lack of evidence, or they’ll arrest you anyway thinking they have enough to go on.

 It’s important to note that refusing to take roadside sobriety tests can only help you; the officer isn’t administering these tests out of curiosity, they’re looking for a reason to arrest you.
 The results of the PBT aren’t even admissible in court except as evidence that your arrest had lawful cause.